ankitrijal2054/ankitrijal2054/README.md

 <p align="center">
   💻 Software Developer with 2+ years of experience.<br/>
   🎯 Skilled in C#, Python, TypeScript, React, and PostgreSQL.<br/>
-  📚 Pursuing a Master’s in Artificial Intelligence.<br/>
+  📚 Master’s in Artificial Intelligence.<br/>
+  📚 Bachelor’s in Computer Science.<br/>
   🚀 Passionate about solving problems and building scalable solutions.<br/>
   🌱 Always learning new tools and technologies.<br/>
   📫 Reach me at LinkedIn or <a href="mailto:ankitrijal2054@gmail.com">ankitrijal2054@gmail.com</a>.